mw00847/molecular-interactions/README.md

 5. Filter the geometries that produce useful carbonyl related vibrations and create a graph for use in ML.
 (create_graph.py)

-6. Train a conditional Graph Variational Autoencoder to generate new 3D water geometries around a fixed acetone molecule, conditioned on a target IR shift specific to concentration, minimising bond length and angle error.
+6. A conditional Graph VAE was trained to generate new water geometries around the fixed acetone molecule.
+Penalties where applied to the O-H bond length and H-O-H angles and Kullback-Leibler divergence was used with warm up scheduling.
 (VAE.py)